Ruchita-Raghu/ruchita-raghu-portfolio/Teaching & Education/Microsoft TA & Athletic Tutor Roles.md

 Daniels College of Business/Athletics Department, University of Denver
 <br>
 ##### SUMMARY
-As a Microsoft TA at my university, I was responsible for teaching 2 to 3 classes with about 30 students each in one academic term.
+As a Microsoft TA, I was responsible for teaching 3 to 4 classes with about 30 students each in an academic term.
 Our Microsoft Certification program is designed to train first-year undergraduate students in basic uses of Excel, Word, PowerPoint, and Advanced Excel.
-My role encompassed instructing and lecturing in class - familiarize students with the tools, why applications behave in a certain way, which formulas to use, where in the real world are they applied etc. I also helped grade student assignments, proctor certification exams, and mentor other TAs in training.
+My role encompassed instructing and lecturing in class - familiarize students with the tools, why applications behave in a certain way, which formulas to use, real world applicability etc. I also helped grade student assignments, proctor certification exams, and mentor other TAs in training.
 This role developed my public speaking, communication, inter-personal, people management, critical thinking, and problem solving skills.

-As an Athletic Tutor, I was given several classes that I could tutor for.
-This was a very challenging role to be in because many students requested tutoring for tough classes, the ones in which even I may have been having difficulties.
-For exmaple, I had to teach a student concepts in multinational finance including foreign exchange, hedging, options, pricing, currency swaps, arbitrage etc. These topics are not my strength which is why if asked to teach them, I had to put several hours of prep.
-It challenged me to teach challenging concepts.
+As an Athletic Tutor, I was given several classes to tutor for.
+A challenging role since many students request tutoring for tough classes, the ones in which I may not be good either.
+For exmaple, concepts in multinational finance including foreign exchange, hedging, options, pricing, and currency swaps are tougb to teach.
+These topics are not my strength so, I had to put several hours of preparation.
-This role developed my critical thinking skills even more as I came up with multiple methods of explanations.
-I had to learn the habits of being available, flexible, understanding, and patient.
+This role developed my critical thinking skills as I came up with multiple methods of explanations.
+I had to learn to be available, flexible, understanding, and patient.

 ##### METHODS OF TEACHING
 <i> Tutoring Practices & Challenges </i>